 This week is always exciting for the littles!
 The teachers love sharing the magic of Christmas with their classes.
 Art keepsakes will be made and family traditions will be discussed.

-DEC.30-JAN.3 SEASON OF WINTER
+Dec.
+28-Jan.1: SEASON OF WINTER

 Brrrr!
 The season of winter will be introduced to the children.
 How do we stay warm on cold days?
 What activities can we have fun doing on cold days?
-The kids will be taking a ride on the POLAR EXPRESS ON FRIDAY!
-Wear your pajamas and we will enjoy donuts and chocolate milk??